K1llByte/eduasis/README.md

 A project dedicated for Web App Dev

 A Educational platform to share serveral types of arquives such as books, essays, appointments, projects, etc...
-Users can get content or be a producer of content of an admin allows him to (Permission system).
+Users can get content or be a producer of content.
+Administrators approve content submited by the producers.

 This platform will be a web application server made in `javascript` with `mongodb`.